Volunteer in Kenya

 Some schools are very rustic - in rural areas some don't even have electricity, international participants are encouraged to take books and supplies which will be of great use when in your destination.
 You will get to take part in a number of roles and flexibility will be a big advantage, most days you will encourage children to learn, read and write better allowing them to practice and improve.
 You will get guidance from local Kenyan teachers and be free to plan your own lessons, games and activities.
 There are usually literacy clubs set up which are important in helping children and adults improve their skills which can help with long term job prospects.
 If you have any previous skills working as a teacher these will be put to good use where you can create structured lessons for different abilities, create weekly lesson plans, make tests and homework.

-Volunteer with the Maasai Mara Tribe in Kenya
+Volunteer with the Maasai Mara Tribe

 The Maasai region is located within Kenya and northern Tanzania and on these projects you will get to work with and gain a greater understanding of the local tribes who live here.
 The Maasaa are a semi-nomadic community who live a traditional and peaceful lifestyle, you will be able to help conservation and the land they live on or also join teaching placements educating youngsters in local community schools.
 Some programs are located in the Masai villages of Kimuka and Olosho Oibor which are around 1 hour away from Nairobi.
 Living conditions can be rural and basic - this will be an authentic experience like no other!